We Can Help You Get a Restraining Order

 A restraining order is a court order, which means they could face charges if they violate the restraining order.
 That means that if they fail to move out of your home, avoid contact with you, or try to harm you physically or sexually, they may be arrested and prosecuted.
 If you feel that you’re in danger, contact your local attorney for help seeking a restraining order.

-Steps to Getting a Restraining Order
+Steps Taken Before Getting a Restraining Order

 If you believe another person is a danger to you or your family, you’ll need to act quickly to protect yourself.
 Be sure to only speak to your lawyer about your plans to seek a restraining order.
 If the other person knows, they may try to fight back, making the protection process longer.

-First, you’ll need to bring information about the abuser in question.
+- 1. You’ll need to bring information about the abuser in question.
 You’ll need their name, address, and pictures, if possible.
 This information helps ensure that the papers are properly served.
 When you bring this information in, you’ll need to speak with an advocate and others, so you may need to prepare yourself for explaining why you’re seeking out a restraining order against this person.

-Next, officers will serve the papers to the abuser and you’ll need to attend the final hearing, or injunction.
+- 2. Officers will serve the papers to the abuser and you’ll need to attend the final hearing, or injunction.
 Keep in mind that the abuser in question may arrive at your hearing to defend themselves, so you may need to be prepared with evidence for your case.

 Get Help Filing For a Restraining Order